When it comes to PPC advertising, it’s not uncommon to think: Bing Ads vs. Google Ads. On top of that:

 - Placement in the Accredited Professional membership directory

 - Updated Bing Ads profiles that include social media platforms and sharing sites

 So, should you use Bing or Google ads?

 Hopefully by now it’s understood the best digital advertising strategy is to leverage both platforms simultaneously, provided your budget allows it.

-Google AdWords may be top-of-mind with digital ads, but Bing is perfect for complementing your PPC strategy and filling any gaps in your online presence.
-With Bing Ads accompanying your AdWords campaigns, you can expand the reach into new and unique territories.
+Google Ads may be top-of-mind with digital ads, but Bing is perfect for complementing your PPC strategy and filling any gaps in your online presence.
+With Bing Ads accompanying your Google Ads campaigns, you can expand the reach into new and unique territories.
 And even though Google has more search volume, Bing boasts higher positioning, less bidding competition, and generally a lower cost-per-click.

 Refer to the Digital Advertising Reference Guide for the most up to date ad specs and targeting options.
-Then, use both Bing Ads and Google Ads to create persuasive ad campaigns, providing an optimal post-click experience from ad to post-click landing page with Instapage — the web’s most robust post-click automation platform.
+Then, use both Bing Ads and Google Ads to create persuasive ad campaigns, providing an optimal landing page from ad to landing page with Instapage — sign up14-day free trial today.